 Nontraditional students, such as those who have switched career paths, are allowed to submit letters of recommendation from colleagues they have worked with closely.
 Think of individuals who can speak to specific skills you will utilize in medical schools, such as communication, critical thinking, and problem-solving.

-They also ask you to answer one of the following three questions:
+They also ask you to answer one of the following four questions: